ModuleArt/quick-picture-viewer/README.md

 - <a href="https://github.com/Beelink">Beelink</a> - Russian
 - <a href="https://github.com/asluppiter">asluppiter</a> - Spanish

-<a href="https://github.com/ModuleArt/quick-picture-viewer/wiki/Help-us-to-translate-the-app">Help us to translate this app</a>
+<a href="https://github.com/ModuleArt/quick-picture-viewer/wiki/Help-us-translate-this-app">Help us translate this app</a>

 ## 🔗 Useful links: